 Variable appearance but always with granulous (darker protrusions) on pinkish horn.

-Larvae hide by day, feed primarily on cherry, plum, and apple at night.
+Larvae hide in the day and feed primarily on cherry, plum, and apple at night.
 Larvae have been found on Amelanchier nantuckensis

 in Massachusetts and have been reared to pupation in Michigan on Prunus serotina.
 Note purple oblique lines.

-(Vaccinium), white spruce (Picea glauca), American larch (Larix laricina), alder (Alnus).
+(Vaccinium), white spruce (Picea glauca), American larch (Larix laricina), and alder (Alnus).

 Larvae feed primarily on lilac and fringe.